-Using skimmed milk helps to keep this as a low calorie French toast recipe without compromising on the dredge for the batter.
+The egg and milk add protein, nutrients and helps to crisp up the French toast.
+I used skimmed milk which helps to keep this as a low calorie French toast recipe without compromising on the dredge for the batter.

 The frozen mixed berries are a great budget alternative to fresh fruit, as you get a mix of blueberries, raspberries and strawberries, instead of having to buy an individual package of each.
 It also means you’re getting more of a variety of nutrients!

 See the recipe card for full information on all ingredients and quantities.